 I’d say the taste is similar but not as good as the well known franchised coffee outlets.
 These single serve machines can only do so much.

-You have no assortment of coffees in a pod, but you can and will enjoy the full aromas of coffee and able to use any type of ground coffee that you want to.
-You can, which is my advice, to grind your own beans for maximum freshness.
+You have no assortment of coffees in a pod, but you can and will enjoy the full aromas of coffee and be able to use any type of ground coffee that you want to.
+You can, which is my advice, grind your own beans for maximum freshness.

 There is no café quality coffee with drip coffee.